NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     PROXYv2 is supported for UDP and TCP/TLS listening interfaces.

-    There is no support for PROXYv2 on a DoH or DNSCrypt listening interface.
+    There is no support for PROXYv2 on a DoH, DoQ or DNSCrypt listening interface.

     Can list multiple, each on a new statement.